Apple cider vinegar is incredibly versatile and these 25 uses for it will change your life.

 Luckily, if you’ve (or your kid, or husband, or whomever) suffers from stinky feet, this is a great remedy.

 You can also use it as a foot soak for an hour each day using a 1:2 ratio of ACV and water.
 You can add essential oils to make this soak smell delicious.

-Consuming organic raw, unfiltered ACV can assist in many health benefits (as we discussed above); however it can be dangerous in large quantities, so do ask your doctor if drinking raw, organic, unfiltered apple cider vinegar is safe for you.
+Consuming organic raw, unfiltered ACV can assist in many health benefits (as we discussed above); however it can be dangerous in large quantities, so do ask your doctor if drinking raw, organic, unfiltered ACV is safe for you.